cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 as described in {{RFC7748}}.
 In particular, recipients MUST check whether the Diffie-Hellman shared secret is the all-zero value and abort if so.

-For X25519 and X448, `DeserializeSk()` MUST check that the given integer, after clamping, is not 0 (mod `order`), where `order` is the order of the curve being used. _Clamping_ refers to the bitwise operations performed on `k` in the `decodeScalar25519()` and `decodeScalar448()` functions defined in section 5 of
+For X25519 and X448, `DeserializePrivateKey()` MUST check that the given integer, after clamping, is not 0 (mod `order`), where `order` is the order of the curve being used. _Clamping_ refers to the bitwise operations performed on `k` in the `decodeScalar25519()` and `decodeScalar448()` functions defined in section 5 of